DougLau/earthwyrm/earthwyrm/README.md

 Tiles are named using a [ZXY] naming scheme, with a `wyrm` file extension (e.g. `https://example.com/wyrm/12/990/1450.wyrm`).

-Tiles are square and scaled to 256x256 pixels.
-Path element coordinates are rounded to the nearest integer.
+Tiles are square, scaled to 256x256 units, cropped at a margin of 8 around each edge.
+Path coordinates are rounded to the nearest integer.

 _Example tile_: `14/3944/5895.wyrm`